mk-ultron/privacy-site/README.md

 This website was created with the assistance of AI tools, specifically:

-1. **Content Generation**: The initial content for each page was generated using OpenAI's GPT model (Claude).
+1. **Content Generation**: The initial content for each page was generated using Anthropic's GPT model (Claude Sonnet 3.5).
 This includes the text for the Home, About, Ethical Considerations, and Security Measures pages.

 2. **Structure and Layout**: The basic HTML structure and CSS styling were suggested by the AI, based on best practices for responsive web design.